We will never record it: the black

 Cooked and sampled on earth.

 That same heart has become the hearth, seasoning lies until they smell like truths.
 Ganz carries over this sustenance as he emotes the subtle horror of “Rückkehr in die Heimat” (Return Home).
-Like a bed sheet that can never be completely smoothed out, every fiber of his being raises interest elsewhere, such that by the time he turns back to “Da ich ein Knabe war” (When I was a boy), there is only the spoken word to show for his passing.
+Like a bed sheet that can never be completely smoothed out, every fiber of his being raises interest elsewhere, so that by the time he turns back to “Da ich ein Knabe war” (When I was a boy), there is only the spoken word to show for his passing.
 Hölderlin shapes the text like a stairway into the very bosom of his proto-family:

 When I was a boy